 A look at the two types of preimplantation genetic testing

-Our San Antonio IVF clinic offers both preimplantation genetic screening (PGS) and preimplantation genetic diagnosis (PGD).
-PGS screens for chromosomal abnormalities (i.e. abnormalities in the number of chromosomes that are present in an embryo), while PGD can detect the presence of specific genetic disorders.
-Both forms of preimplantation genetic testing are extremely accurate and can help ensure IVF success and a healthy baby.
+Depending on a patient’s needs and wishes, our San Antonio infertility doctor may recommend PGT-A or PGT-M. The first test screens for chromosomal abnormalities (ie. abnormalities in the number of chromosomes present in the cells), while the second can detect the presence of microscopic defects in specific genes.
+Both forms of testing are extremely accurate, so they can help ensure IVF success and the delivery of a healthy baby.

 Both forms of preimplantation genetic testing occur during an IVF cycle, between the steps of fertilization and embryo transfer.
-An embryo reaches the blastocyst stage on Day 5 to 7 of development.
-At that time, the embryologists at our San Antonio IVF laboratory will use a microscopic laser to make a tiny hole in the outer membrane that surrounds the blastocyst.
+A healthy embryo reaches the blastocyst stage between Days 5 to 7 of development.
+At that time, the embryologists in our IVF laboratory use a microscopic laser to make a tiny hole in the outer membrane that surrounds the blastocyst.
 They will then carefully remove three to five of the approximately 128 cells that make up the blastocyst.
-This is known as a trophectoderm biopsy, and it does not typically harm the embryo.

-If hopeful parents select PGS, the genetic specialists at the outside testing laboratory will look at the chromosomal makeup of the biopsied cells from each embryo to ensure that it has 46 chromosomes.
-By transferring embryos with the normal number of chromosomes, our San Antonio IVF clinic has generated ongoing pregnancy rates of 60% to 70% per embryo transferred.
-PGD, on the other hand, evaluates the embryo to determine whether it carries a specific genetic disorder – such as sickle cell, Tay Sachs, spinal muscular atrophy, for example.
-There are over 300 known genetic disorders that can be detected.
+- If patients selected PGT-A, the specialists at the genetics laboratory will look at the chromosomal makeup of the biopsied cells from each embryo.
+The goal is to ensure that it has 46 chromosomes.
+By transferring embryos with the normal number of chromosomes, our clinic has ongoing pregnancy rates of 60% to 70% per embryo transferred.

-Contact us to schedule a consultation with our San Antonio IVF clinic.
-We are happy to discuss preconception carrier screening and preimplantation genetic testing with you.
+Contact us to schedule a consultation with Dr. Munch.
+She is happy to discuss preimplantation genetic testing with you.